Old Photographs: Leicester Demolition 2

 Upperton Road Viaduct

-Supports underneath a rusting section of Upperton Road viaduct, looking south.
+Extra supports under a rusting section of Upperton Road viaduct, looking south.

 In March 2007 the remaining track under Upperton Road viaduct was being cleared in preparation for the temporary diversionary road which was built for use while the viaduct was demolished.
 Compare with the photographs further down this page.